 Your route today will take you west to the "county bounds" under the wild Derrynasaggart Mountains, sometimes referred to as the Cork/Kerry Mountains and made famous in the ballad – "Whiskey in the Jar".
 Travel through the old market town of Macroom, where you will see Macroom Castle.
 Once home to Sir William Penn, whose son later founded the state of Pennsylvania.
 (This is a drive-by only, and is noted for historical reasons, as the castle is in ruins).

 Travel on to the village of Blarney via the valley of the River Lee.
 Visit Blarney Castle.
 Built on this site in 1446 by Dermot McCarthy.
 You will have the chance to kiss the legendary Blarney Stone.
 You will also have an opportunity to shop at Blarney Woollen Mills, boasting a huge selection of Irish arts, crafts and produce.

 Today, visit The Rock of Cashel.
 Rising dramatically from the grassy plains of county Tipperary.
 This was the seat of kings and medieval bishops for 900 years and flourished until the early 17th century.
 Brian Ború was crowned King of Munster here in 977, before becoming High King of Ireland in 1002.

 Continue on to County Kildare.

-For guests who start their tour on the 10th of July, you will overnight & dine in Carton House.
-After dinner, you can enjoy a relaxing drink in The Carriage House bar.
+For guests who start their tour on the 2nd of July, you will overnight & dine in Druids Glen Hotel.

 After breakfast this morning, you will explore Dublin City.